astromechza/AstromechZA.github.io/_posts/2016-09-10-ntp-agent-part-1.md

 - za.pool.ntp.org had 21

-I'm going to be using the `za` pool for my experiments, just to keep latency down, but it should be completely configurable. ntp.org allows you to address the pool using the four domains `{0,1,2,3}.za.pool.ntp.org`.
+I'm going to be using the `za` pool for my experiments, just to keep latency down, but it should be completely configurable.

+ntp.org allows you to address the pool using the four domains `{0,1,2,3}.za.pool.ntp.org`.
+The DNS lease changes quite frequently as the available servers in the pool are chosen for duty.
-Each of the addresses that those domains resolve to is listening on the NTP port `123` for UDP packets.
-It's great that NTP uses UDP since this makes writing a client *much* easier than a TCP protocol.
+Each of the servers that those domains resolve to is listening on the NTP port `123` for NTP packets.

 The best description of the NTP protocol I could find was this [90 page PDF](https://www.eecis.udel.edu/~mills/database/reports/ntp4/ntp4.pdf).
 Pretty heavy reading, but the most reliable source I could find that had text, diagrams, and sample source code for the algorithms.

+ It's great that NTP uses UDP since this makes writing a client *much* easier than a TCP protocol.
 The simplest UDP client packet that can be sent is almost completely zeroes.
-The ownly filled in fields of the 48 byte packet are the 3-bit version and 3-bit mode at the start.
+The only filled in fields of the 48 byte packet are the 3-bit version and 3-bit mode at the start.
 This outgoing packet will get a little more filled in later.
 But this is the minimum required to get a response from an NTP server.